Agoric/documentation/main/miscellaneous/contributing.md

 ## Structure

 ### Site Build
-The Documentation root contains the `README.md` for the repo.
+The documentation root contains the `README.md` for the repo.
 This is separate from the site build. `/main` contains all of the files for the documentation site.

 ::: tip NOTE:
 Everything is nested inside `/main`.
 This is the base path and will render as `/`.